 end

-Setting max_page_size also disables the ?page_size=0 “unpaginated” escape hatch — worth the
+The max_page_size cap also disables the ?page_size=0 “unpaginated” escape hatch (set

 Some has_many associations point at tables with millions of rows (audit logs, events, page